jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 - We may attach a Scaling Policy to the ASG; if we do not have one, create a new Policy.

-- When creatin the Scaling Policy, we choose
+- When creatin the Scaling Policy, we choose:

      - Scaling Type (Target Tracking Scaling, Simple, Step).
      - Metric Type.
      - Value.

-- Say, you have creates a Scaling Policy with CPUUtilization.
+- Say, you have creates a Scaling Policy with CPU-Utilization.

-- Then, CloudWatch will set up alarms to notify ASG whenever CPUUtilization goes above the target or below the target.
+- Then, CloudWatch will set up alarms to notify ASG whenever CPU-Utilization goes above the target or below the target.